Facebook equips itself with non-invasive solutions to connect brain and computer.

 Facebook.
 Welcome to the family

-The New York startup it will reach other important realities within Reality Labs, a division of Facebook that works on the creation of glasses for augmented reality.
+The New York startup will reach other important realities within Reality Labs, a division of Facebook that works on the creation of glasses for augmented reality.

 An estimate of the figures for the acquisition places the purchase in a range between 500 million and one billion dollars: official Facebook sources speak of a figure of less than one billion.